stevenosloan/here_or_there/readme.md

 Response objects respond as you expect they would to `stdout` and `stderr` giving you those values.
 It also has a `success?` method that will retun a bolean of whether the command exited 0 or not.

+### Ruby Support

+Slugity is tested against and supports:

+- 2.0.0
+- 1.9.3
+- 1.9.2
+- rubinius 2.0

+If you have experience with and could help out adding jruby support that would be greatly appreciated.

 Testing
 -------